jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

     Entry Fee: $5.00

     All breeds combined.
 Ladies to drive.
-The highest placing Belgian to receive the Ruth Wright Memorial Award.
+The winner to receive the Ruth Wright Memorial Award.
 Sponsored by Stanley & Penny Wright.

     Prizes: $50, $40, $25, $20, $10, $5